Why would you want a Boston Public Library ecard? Here are 10 reasons:

 - It gives you access to Hoopla, an online database where you can download music, movies, audiobooks and more.

-- You can use it to borrow books from the BPL’s Overdrive Collection.
+- You can use it to borrow books from the BPL’s Ebook Collection.

 - Check out Pressreader, a newspaper and magazine site that has an extensive collection of English and foreign language materials.
 Looking for popular magazines?
 Flipster Digital Magazines has titles like People Weekly and Consumer Reports.
 All you need is a BPL ecard to take a look.